 NZSL: peer-to-peer learning

 This page has seven videos of presentations by creative spaces' staff at the conference.
-These videos have all been translated into NZSL and are captioned.

 - Moewai Marsh, Artsenta, Dunedin: Filling Your Well